ovgu-FINken/multi_robot_path_planning/benchmark/README.md

 gnome-terminal -- bash <FULL_PATH>/kill.sh
 ```

+## Foreign Movement
+The benchmark is by definition intended to be used by foreign movement controllers, like
+an MAPF algorithm based movement.
+This can be easily achieved by disabling the `DEFAULT_MOVEMENT`
+flag in the [benchmark script](./scripts/benchmark.sh).
+If this flag is set to `False`, the entire
+movement controller, used by default, will be disabled and a foreign node can handle all movement related
+tasks freely.
+Note, that this also comprises the `start` [end procedure](#end-procedure) handling.

 ## Evaluation

 Whenever a robot is reaching a new waypoint the duration to reach this goal
 is tracked and printed into the console, as well as stored in an [eval log](log/eval_log.txt).

 Furthermore, for purely simulation-based benchmarks, the following benchmark scenario can be used
 to evaluate the performance for the path planner:
 "Each benchmark file has a list of start/goal locations.
 The intention is that one would add one agent at a time until